Bill Camp

-Camp has appeared in many television series and received two Primetime Emmy Award nomination for his role in the miniseries The Night Of (2016) and for the legal thriller series Presumed Innocent (2024).
+Camp has appeared in many television series and received two Primetime Emmy Award nominations for his role in The Night Of and for the legal thriller series Presumed Innocent (2024).
 He was nominated for a Tony Award for his role in the 2016 Broadway revival of the play The Crucible.

 Early life

 Camp was born in Massachusetts and grew up in Groton, the son of Patricia L., a librarian, and Peter B. Camp, who was an assistant headmaster at the Groton School.
 He attended the University of Vermont but left without a degree, later graduating from the Juilliard School.

 Career

 Theatre

 Initially, Camp was largely active in theater, but has subsequently taken on character roles in both film and television.
 In 2002, he left acting and temporarily changed professions (working as a cook and mechanic), only to return two years later in Tony Kushner's Homebody/Kabul, for which he won an Obie Award (Off-Broadway Theater Awards).

 Among his works on Broadway are Heartbreak House (2006), Death of a Salesman (2012) and The Crucible (2016).
 In 2006, Camp joined Philip Bosco and Lily Rabe in the Broadway revival of Heartbreak House at the Roundabout Theatre Company's American Airlines Theatre.
 In 2012, Camp joined Philip Seymour Hoffman and Andrew Garfield in Mike Nichols' Broadway revival of Death of a Salesman at the Ethel Barrymore Theatre.
 The show ran from March 15, 2012, through June 2, 2012 and earned rave reviews, and won the Tony Award for Best Revival of a Play.
 In 2016, he starred in the Broadway revival of The Crucible alongside Saoirse Ronan, Ben Whishaw, Ciaran Hinds and Sophie Okenedo at the Walter Kerr Theatre.
 He received a Tony Award for Best Featured Actor in a Play nomination for The Crucible.

 Off-Broadway credits include starring as Gordon in Sarah Ruhl's Dead Man's Cell Phone at Playwrights Horizons in 2008, before having to withdraw due to other work commitments.